Getting Birth Control May Be Easier Than You Think!

 People under the age of 18 in the United States who have Medicaid, with the exception of CHIP, can access birth control at any clinic that provides it.
 But if privacy is a concern, this may not be the best option since services can show up on insurance claims which your parents may have access to.

 You can also likely access birth control at any Planned Parenthood health center if you’re 16-17 years old; supporting yourself, and live apart from your parent or guardian.
 Planned Parenthood can provide condoms as well as pregnancy and STI testing at any age.
+If you are located in California or Nevada you can visit one of the clinics part of Planned Parenthood Mar Monte.
+Find a Clinic or Make an Appointment.

 What if I can’t access any clinic?